tsah99/woof/README.md

 ### Our Product

 Woof is the next generation of online learning.
-We are committed to making the online lecture experience more engaging, collabroative, social, and fun for students everywhere.
+We are committed to making the online lecture experience more engaging, collaborative, social, and fun for students everywhere.

 ### Team Matrix